Search

 Pycnanthemum muticum

 We give up!
 So many of you claimed this mountain mint to be superior to Pycnanthemum virginianum that we decided to try it for ourselves.
-We like it!
-Its leaves are broader and more lustrous, bracts are silvery and very showy, flowers are pinkish and its habit is more compact.
+We love it!
+Its leaves are broader and more lustrous, the bracts are silvery and very showy, the flowers are pinkish and its habit is more compact.
 Nicely aromatic.
-This native is happiest at the wood's edge, so it is an excellent for a naturalized border or woodland garden.
-Mountain Mint is one of the best nectar sources for native butterflies, so butterfly gardeners can't do without this one!
+This native is happiest at the wood's edge, so it is excellent for a naturalized border or woodland garden.
+Mountain Mint is one of the best nectar sources for native butterflies, so butterfly gardeners can't do without this one.
+Our bees go crazy for it, too!

 Height